mmurnaneGitHub/ArcPro_MapsRUs/README.md

 # ArcPro_MapsRUs
-Add-in to create menu buton for adding data to Esri ArcPro.
+Add-in to create menu button for adding data to Esri ArcPro.